 John Mayer’s Alembic Further Jerry Garcia Tribute

-Although just by looking at it one would assume that the guitar is solid-body, this is not the case.
-It basically features a center block that spans from one to the other end of the guitar, made of two large pieces of maple, and smaller strips of purpleheart and cherry wood.
-The body itself is also made from several kinds of wood, with quilted maple top and back and purpleheart sides.
+Although just by looking at the guitar, one would assume that this is a solid-body guitar.
+But this is not the case, as it basically features a center block that spans from one to the other end of the guitar, made of two large pieces of maple, and smaller strips of purpleheart and cherry wood.
+The body itself is also made from several kinds of wood, with a quilted maple top and back and purpleheart sides.